 The current board of directors is:

-John Gunthorpe, Deputy Chairman CPA BCom DipEd CTA
+John Gunthorpe, Chairman CPA BCom DipEd CTA

 John Gunthorpe has significant experience in the agribusiness sector having previously been CEO of Australian Poultry (Steggles), Australia Meat Holdings and the Meat Division of Elders IXL Limited.